phonopy/phono3py/doc/turbomole.rst

 In the example Si-TURBOMOLE, the TURBOMOLE input file is ``control``.
-This is the default file name for the TURBOMOLE interface, so the -c control parameter is not needed.
+This is the default file name for the TURBOMOLE interface, so the ``-c control`` parameter is not needed.

-1) Create supercells with displacements
-   2x2x2 conventional cell for 3rd order FC
-   3x3x3 conventional cell for 2nd order FC
+1) Create supercells with displacements (2x2x2 conventional cell for 3rd order FC and 3x3x3 conventional cell for 2nd order FC)

    ::